Code-Screen/Code-Screen.github.io/docs/creating-custom-swift-assessments.md

 ### Automated test-suite setup

-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `iOS-CodeScreen/iOS-CodeScreenTests/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `iOS-CodeScreen/iOS-CodeScreenTests/` directory.

 All unit test class filenames must end with `Tests.swift` and the test classes with filenames that end with `HiddenTests.swift` will not be visible to the candidate.
 All unit tests must use the [XCTest](https://developer.apple.com/documentation/xctest) testing framework.